AnuragKeshari2503/CommunityClassroom-Git/README.md

 This is Anurag' first GitHub readme

-Anurag is saying that Community is amazing
+Anurag is saying that Community is amazing!